privacyidea/privacyidea/doc/policies/admin.rst

 .. index:: service ID

 This policy allows the administrator to add a new service ID to the list of defined services.
-These service IDs can then be used in attaching SSH keys.
+These service IDs can then be used in attaching SSH keys or can be used with application specific passwords.

-See :ref:`application_ssh`.
+See :ref:`serviceids`

 serviceid_delete
 ~~~~~~~~~~~~~~~~